FaroukBel/Ones-Twos-Complement/README.md

 # Ones-Twos-Complement
-Giving any number in all bases this script will return ones and twos compliment.
+Giving any number in all bases this script will return its ones and twos compliment.